Cannabis in Belgium: Legal history

 The Belgian government ceased all prosecution for personal consumption and growth of cannabis in 2001, with the understanding that it was not an inherently problematic activity.
 The laws of 4 April 2003 and 3 May 2003, as we as the Royal Decree of 16 May 2003, implemented specific guidelines which distinguished the legal status and treatment of cannabis from other controlled substances.

 Legalisation efforts

 Since 2001, the legal status cannabis within Belgium has been a growing area of political interest and debate.
 In 2019, the leader of the French-speaking Socialist Party, Elio Di Rupo, announced his party's plan to resubmit legislation which would legalise cannabis nationwide.
 The rationale cited for this decision focused on the idea that legalisation would prevent young people from having to engage with a criminal network dominated by ‘mafia-like’ elements in order to acquire the substance.
-This announcement was met with criticism an opposition party, the Christian democrats (cdH), with the party's leader, Catherine Fonck, stating that the cdH will do "everything possible to not include the legalization of cannabis (except therapeutic) in the federal government agreement."
+This announcement was met with criticism from an opposition party, the Christian democrats (cdH), with the party's leader, Catherine Fonck, stating that the cdH will do "everything possible to not include the legalization of cannabis (except therapeutic) in the federal government agreement."